NuclearInstruments/SCISDK/docs/README.md

 ## 9 Use in LabView
 ### 9.1 Installation
+You can install LabView SciSDK wrapper in different ways:
+#### 9.1.1 Install automatically with SciSDK setup
+When you're installing SciSDK with the installer you can check the option `Add to Labview` (you need to have LabView installed), this will copy the SciSDK labview library inside the `user.lib` directory in LabView installation folder.
+When you restart Labview VIs will appear in functions palette under User Libraries section.

+#### 9.1.2 Manually add VIs to palette
+To install SciSDK manually you need to follow this steps:
+- Copy [SciSDK LabView wrapper folder](https://github.com/NuclearInstruments/SCISDK/tree/master/examples/components/LabView) (you can clone the Github repository or download it)
+- Paste it inside `user.lib` folder that (you can find it inside the installation folder of LabView on your computer)
+- Rename the folder into `SciSDK` (will be the name used to display the VIs group inside the LabView palette)
+- Restart LabView and VIs will appear in the functions palette inside User Libraries section

+#### 9.1.3 Use SciSDK VIs without add them to LabView Palette
+To use SciSDK LabView wrapper VIs without adding them to palette you can download the [SciSDK LabView wrapper folder](https://github.com/NuclearInstruments/SCISDK/tree/master/examples/components/LabView) and open the library file (SciSDK_Labview.lvlib), now you can drag and drop VIs from the library's window.

 ### 9.2 Instantiate the library
 To initizialize the library use `LV SCISDK Init Lib` VI, this VI allocate memory for a native library's object instance.